 The per capita income in Glenview in 2018 was $66,098, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $264,392 for a family of four.

 Glenview is a very ethnically-diverse village.
 The people who call Glenview home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glenview residents report their race to be White, followed by Asian.
-Important ancestries of people in Glenview include Irish, Polish, Italian, and Russian.
+Important ancestries of people in Glenview include German, Irish, Polish, Italian, and English.

 The most common language spoken in Glenview is English.
 Other important languages spoken here include Spanish and Korean.